WeatherTropical Weather

 and last updated

-WEST PALM BEACH, Fla. — Tropical Depression 14 has been upgraded to Tropical Storm Milton after the sustained winds increased to 40 mph.
+WEST PALM BEACH, Fla. — Tropical Storm Milton formed in the Gulf of Mexico on Saturday and has sustained winds of 45 mph.

-The National Hurricane Center expects this to be at or near major hurricane strength when it reaches the west coast of the Florida Peninsula by the middle of next week.
+The National Hurricane Center expects this to be at major hurricane strength when it reaches the west coast of Florida by the middle of next week.
 An increased risk of life-threatening storm surges and wind impacts are expected for the area.

 TRACKING THE TROPICS: Hurricane Center | Hurricane Guide